luk3yx/miniirc/README.md

     `('username', 'password with spaces')` instead of
     `'username password with spaces'`.
 Both formats are currently accepted and will be accepted in the `ns_identity` keyword argument.
+ - No exceptions will be raised in `irc.quote`/`irc.send` with `force=True` when the socket is closed.
+Instead of relying on these exceptions, use `irc.connected` which is set to `None` when completely disconnected.
- - Python 3.4 support *may* be dropped.
+ - Python 3.4 support will probably be dropped.
 If you are using Python 3.4, I recommend updating to a more recent version of Python.
  - The `colon` keyword argument to `Handler` and `CmdHandler` will default to `False` instead of `True`.